lightstreams-network/docs/README.md

 ## Update CLI docs

-Run the create-cli-docs command (for lightstreams developers only:
+Run the create-cli-docs command (for Lightstreams developers only):
 ```
 ./bin/create-cli-docs
 ```